Thank you for subscribing

 CASALEAP looked at long-term outcomes of effective practices for adolescent substance use in the real world.
 The study evaluated treatment benefits and cost-effectiveness for adolescent substance use and related mental health problems in hospital-based behavioral health clinics, private addiction counseling clinics and community mental health centers.
 Study analyses contrasted treatment effectiveness and fidelity demonstrated by therapists utilizing family therapy versus non-family approaches.
 Main findings indicate that both kinds of approaches demonstrated improvements in behavioral symptoms and delinquent acts.
 However, family therapy produced greater reductions in youth-reported behavioral symptoms among the whole sample, in delinquent acts among substance-using youth, and in alcohol and drug use among substance-using youth.
 The degree to which family therapy outperformed non-family treatment was consistent with effect sizes from controlled trials of manualized family therapy models.

 This project works to implement screening, brief intervention and referral to treatment statewide.
 SBIRT is an evidence-based practice that modifies the substance use patterns of at-risk substance users and identifies individuals who need more extensive, specialized treatment.
 SBIRT is a comprehensive, integrated, public health approach that provides opportunities for early intervention before more severe consequences occur.
-The National Center on Addiction and Substance Abuse's role in this project is to recommend strategies for implementing SBIRT at sites primarily in Jefferson County and New York City.
-The National Center on Addiction and Substance Abuse is working with the New York State Office on Alcoholism and Substance Abuse Services (OASAS) on this project.
-The National Center on Addiction and Substance Abuse provides guidance to OASAS on evaluating SBIRT outcomes and offers technical support to a statewide policy advisory committee, which oversees a broader adoption of SBIRT throughout the state.
+Our role in this project is to recommend strategies for implementing SBIRT at sites primarily in Jefferson County and New York City.
+The Center is working with the New York State Office on Alcoholism and Substance Abuse Services (OASAS) on this project.
+We provide guidance to OASAS on evaluating SBIRT outcomes and offers technical support to a statewide policy advisory committee, which oversees a broader adoption of SBIRT throughout the state.

-The National Center on Addiction and Substance Abuse conducted an extensive evaluation of an innovative program for disenfranchised, mostly opioid-dependent individuals not accessing treatment services.
+The Center conducted an extensive evaluation of an innovative program for disenfranchised, mostly opioid-dependent individuals not accessing treatment services.
 This program focused on improving access to treatment through use of mobile services and additional treatment supports.
 The program includes mobile medication vans and on-the-street outreach for high-need individuals.
 Additionally, the program included a pilot test of supportive housing for, mostly, women with families.
 Our evaluation found that the program increased treatment participation among the targeted population.
 In the context of the current increase in opioid use, this program helped greater numbers of those affected access care.

 Download related report.